 OK.
 So I might be going over the top - but you get the idea.

 Eating is a wonderful time to just take a moment.
 Just 20 seconds.
 Just stop.
 Bring yourself to the now.

 A couple of clients I have seen in the last week, commented on their issues with eating.
 They (I didn't think) were particularly bad, but clearly they weren't happy with it.
 It mostly related to 'binging' occasionally on junk food.

-Eating mindfully is part of the Mindfulness trend – and it's benefits are significant.
+Mindful Eating is part of the Mindfulness trend – and its benefits are significant.

 I have to say that Mindful eating has also naturally reduced my consumption of meat.
 You tend to make different food choices – and if you choose to have a treat – you really enjoy it.